peryclesjr/weatherpage/README.md

 ### How to use the API
     After run your project, you can use the following URL in your browser: http://localhost:8080/weather/coldest-day-next-5-days

+### Next Steps
+    Create an interface using a good UI/UX get the weather from other cities.
+Could be a web page or a mobile app.
+    Create a cache to improve the performance of the API.
+    Create a database to store the information of the cities.